vladko312/SSTImap/README.md

 SSTImap is a penetration testing software that can check websites for Code Injection and Server-Side Template Injection vulnerabilities and exploit them, giving access to the operating system itself.

 This tool was developed to be used as an interactive penetration testing tool for SSTI detection and exploitation, which allows more advanced exploitation.
+More payloads for SSTImap can be found [here](https://github.com/vladko312/extras).

 Sandbox break-out techniques came from:
 - James Kett's [Server-Side Template Injection: RCE For The Modern Web App][5]